CodetheDreamGroup/javascript-basics/old-lessons/lesson3.home.md

 2. your name (as a string)
 3. the city you live in (as a string)

-Write some code that says "Hello my name is Bob, I'm 22 years old and I live in Raleigh."
+Write some code that says "Hello my name is <your name>, I'm <your age> years old and I live in <your city>."

 Remember, you can concatenate strings in JavaScript by using + between the strings, for example: